zoom/videosdk-auth-endpoint-sample/README.md

    `$ npm install`

-1. Create an environment file to store your Video SDK Apps's Key and Secret:
+1. Create an environment file to store your Video SDK credentials:

    `$ touch .env`